 (where sound is received, measured at property line)

-The Noise Program has decibel meters that can be loaned out to help determine if a violation might exist.
+As noted above, the Noise Program has sound level meters that can be loaned out to help determine if a violation might exist.
 Our meters only help to determine a baseline sound so a noise inspector can follow up if needed.
-We cannot discuss sound readings taken with cell phone apps or multi-meters as their level of accuracy is not reliable.

-If your complaint falls within the Noise Program’s primary focus criteria (see above list), you can fill out an online complaint form (see link below).
+If your complaint falls within the Noise Program’s authority (see list above), you can fill out an online complaint form (see link below).
 When the program receives a complaint, it will be reviewed to see if it qualifies as a Noise Code violation.
 If it does not, the case will be closed.
 If it does, the Noise Program will issue a warning letter to the source of the noise.
-If that does not resolve the issue, a noise control officer will make direct contact with the source of the noise to try and resolve it and may possibly issue a citation.
+If that does not resolve the issue, a Noise Control Officer will make direct contact with the source of the noise to try and resolve it and may possibly issue a citation.